mansam/fossbox/content/Blitzkev-week-3-day-3-wednesday-june-23rd.md

 Author: Blitzkev
 Tags: legacy, foss@rit
 Category: legacy
-Summary: Today and yesterday I got a lot of work done on the menus that will handle ...
+Summary: Today and yesterday I got a lot of work done on the menus that will handle magic attacks.
+All that's left to do is call the menu in the appropriate area of the battle engine, and then testing.
+Next on the battle engine agenda are special attacks, tallying enemy damage and a win/lose screen with item/money deal outs.
+Tomorrow should be fun and full of things to do as we're taking a trip to the strong museum for play.
+Apparently MAFH is on display there!
+We'll also swing by a local game developer, ...

 Today and yesterday I got a lot of work done on the menus that will handle magic attacks.
 All that's left to do is call the menu in the appropriate area